Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Assistant Professor of Civil, Environmental and Architectural Engineering, University of Colorado, Boulder, USA
+Assistant Professor of Civil, Environmental, and Architectural Engineering and faculty member of Materials Science and Engineering Program at the University of Colorado, Boulder, USA.

-Xiaoying Zhuang is an Associate Professor at the Institute of Continuum Mechanics at Leibniz Universität Hannover, Germany.
-She has been developing computational methods for two-dimensional and three-dimensional fracture problems using partition-of-unity methods including meshfree methods, the extended finite element method (XFEM), the phantom node and finite cover method, multi-scale methods.
-She is on the editorial boards of international journals including Theoretical and Applied Fracture Mechanics, KSCE Journal of Civil Engineering and Engineering Geology.
+Xiaoying Zhuang is Associate Professor at the Institute of Continuum Mechanics at Leibniz Universität Hannover, Germany.
+She has been developing computational methods for two-dimensional and three-dimensional fracture problems using partition-of-unity methods, including meshfree methods, the extended finite element method (XFEM), the phantom node and finite cover method, and multiscale methods.
+She is on the editorial boards of international journals including Theoretical and Applied Fracture Mechanics, KSCE Journal of Civil Engineering, and Engineering Geology.